resonatehq-examples/example-countdown-ts/README.md

 ## Behind the Scenes

 The Countdown is implemented with Resonate's Durable Execution framework, Distributed Async Await.
 The Countdown is a simple loop that can sleep for hours, days, or weeks.
-On `yield ctx.sleep` the countdown function suspends (terminates), immediately completing the Google Cloud Function execution.
-After the specified delay, Resonate will resume (restart) the countdown function by triggering a new Google Cloud Function execution.
+On `yield ctx.sleep` the countdown function suspends, and after the specified delay, Resonate will resume the countdown function.

 ```typescript
 export function* countdown(